Acting Chief Executive / Chief of Staff

-Michelle Wessing was appointed Acting Chief Executive in August 2021, and is accountable to the Minster Responsible for Pike River Re-Entry Andrew Little, while working in partnership with the Families Reference Group.
+Michelle Wessing was appointed Acting Chief Executive in August 2021, and is accountable to the Minster Responsible for Pike River Re-Entry Andrew Little, while working in partnership with the Family Reference Group and New Zealand Police.

 Kevin (Dinghy) Pattinson

 Dinghy Pattinson has over four decades of underground mining experience on the West Coast and in Waikato.
 After 37 years in underground coal mining, he has worked most recently in underground metalliferous mining at Oceanagold.

 In addition to his strong mining background, Dinghy has been actively involved with the NZ Mines Rescue Service for the past 33 years, with roles including Brigadesman, Huntly Station Manager and Board Member.

 He has numerous mining qualifications, including Site Senior Executive and First Class Mine Managers certificates, and a Post Graduate Diploma in Coal Mine Strata Control from the University of New South Wales.